dataqueenpend/HandsOnML_projects/README.md

 # HandsOnML_projects
-Project from Hand on ML book (source code in the notebooks)
+Projects from Hands on ML book (source code in the notebooks)